-PSY 201 introductory Psychology.
+PSY 201 Introductory Psychology.
 4 cr.
 Survey of major content areas in psychology.
-Topics such as research methodology, learning and memory, physiological psychology, sensation and perception, motivation and emotion, development, personality, psychopathology, and social psychology.
+Includes topics such as research methodology, learning and memory, physiological psychology, sensation and perception, motivation and emotion, development, personality, psychopathology, and social psychology.
 Advanced freshman standing recommended.
-Students may not receive credit for both PSY 201 and 202.
-SS/SQ(360).
+Students may not receive credit for both PSY 201 and PSY 202.
+SS/SQ(250)/SQ(360).

-PSY 202 introductory Psychology.
+PSY 202 Introductory Psychology.
 3 cr.
 (See PSY 201 course description.)
-Students who have taken PSY 201 may not take course for credit.
-SS/SQ(360).
+Students who have taken PSY 201 may not take this course for credit.
+SS/SQ(250)/SQ(360).

-PSY 203 Individuals and Institutions: Concepts/Experience I. 3 cr.
-Lecture/discussion presentation of concepts of human behavior will be related to concurrent experiences in community agencies-e.g., schools, social service departments and hospitals.
-Agency placements involve a minimum commitment of five hours per week and will provide some direct contact between the students and agency clients.
+PSY 203 Individuals and Institutions: Concepts/Experience I. 3 or.
+Lecture/discussion presentation of concepts of human behavior will be related to concurrent experiences in community agencies-e.g., achools, social service deuartments, and hospitals.
+Agency placements involve a minimum commitment of five nours per week and will provide some direct contact between the students and agency clients.
 Two hours of lecture and discussion will be required, with opportunity for additional individual discussion.
-Prereq: PSY 201 or 202 or concurrent registration and cons. instr.
+Prareg: PSY 201 or PSY 202 or concurrent registration and none instr.
 SS.

-PSY 205 Dynamics of Individual Behavior.
+PSY 205 Dynamica of Individual Behavior.
 3 cr.
-Modes of functioning in normal individuals, strategies of adjustment to crisis situations, motivation, identity, frustration and conflict, including an overview of concepts of personality and psychopathology.
-Prereq: PSY 201 or 202.
+Modes of functioning in normal individuals, strategies of adjustment to crisis situations, motivation, identity, frustration, and conflict.
+Including an overview of concepts of personality and psychopathology.
+Prereq: PSY 201 or PSY 202 (grade of C-or better or cons. instr.).
 SS.

-PSY 208 Female and Male: Psychology of Gender.
-3 cr.
+PSY 205 Female and Male: Psychology of Gender.
+3.ct.
 (Same as WOM 208.)
-The process and consequences of gender role development; review of current gender research and theory in the context of cultural, psychological, biological, historical, and cross-cultural perspectives.
+The process and consequences of gender role development: review of current gender research and theory in the context of cultural, psychological, biological, historical, and cross-cultural perspectives.
 The course focuses on female and male experience in this culture as it relates to issues such as cognition, value systems, achievement, interpersonal relationships, aggression, and sexuality.
-Prereq: PSY 201, 202, or cons. instr.
+Prereq: PSY 201 or PSY 202 (grade of C- or better) or cons.
+Instr.
 SS/CC.

 PSY 210 Psychological Statistics.
-3 cr.
+3 ct.
 An introduction to descriptive and inferential statistics.
 Topics include measures of central tendency, measures of variability, correlation and regression, sampling distributions, nonparametric and parametric hypothesis testing procedures for t-tests, and analysis of variance.
-Prereq: PSY 201/202 or concurrent registration and introductory college algebra or exemption.
-NMS/MS/SQ(225).
+Prereq: PSY 201 or 202 or concurrent registration and introductory college algebra or exemption.
+NMS/MS/SQ (225).

 PSY 224 A Conceptual Introduction to Statistics.
-1 cr.
-This course is designed specifically as a supplement to PSY 225 for students who have had no previous course in statistics.
+1 or This course is designed specifically as a supplement to PSY 225 for students who have had no previous course in statstics.
 It is not a substitute for PSY 210 and does not satisfy requirements for an introductory course in statistics.
-Prereq: PSY 201, 202 and concurrent registration in PSY 225.
+Prereq: PSY 201 or PSY 202 (grade of C- or better or cons. instr.) and concurrent registration in PSY 225.
 EL.

-PSY 225 Experimental Psychology.
-5 cr.
-Emphasis on research techniques and methodology; collection, analysis, and reporting of psychological data.
+PSY 225 Experimental Psychology, 6 cr.
+Emphasis on rosearch techniques and methodology collection, analysis, and reporting of psychological data.
 Lecture and laboratory.
-Prereq: PSY 210, equivalent statistics course or cons. instr.
-SS/SQ(210).
+Prereq: PSY 210, equivalent statistics course, or cons. instr SS/SQ(210).

 PSY 250 Developmental Psychology: The Life Span.
-3 cr.
+3 or.
 A survey of human development theories and research integrating the biological, cognitive, emotional, and social development of the individual through all stages of the life span from the prenatal period through old age.
-Students may not receive credit for both PSY 250 and PSY 360 or 361 or 362.
-Prereq: PSY 201 or 202.
-SS.
+Students may not receive credit for both PSY 250 and PSY 360 or PSY 361 or PSY 362, Prerect: PSY 201 or PSY 202 (grade of C- or better or cons. instr.)
+SS/SQ(201/202).